 If you’re buying your first home and it’s in our nation’s capital, get ready for a competitive market.
-Strong demand for housing has been driving real estate prices in the Washington, D.C. metro area to lofty heights, with the median price surpassing $487,000 as of January 2021 — an increase of close to 10 percent from a year earlier, according to Bright MLS, the Mid-Atlantic multiple listing service.
+Strong demand for housing has been driving real estate prices in the Washington, D.C. metro area to lofty heights, with the median price $595,000 as of April 2022 — an increase of 9.2 percent from a year earlier, according to Bright MLS, the Mid-Atlantic multiple listing service.
 Likewise, prices in nearby Fairfax County and Vienna are as high as they’ve been in a decade.

 To assist first-time homebuyers, the District of Columbia Housing Finance Agency has a variety of affordable mortgage and down payment and closing cost assistance programs.
-Here’s a look at what options might be available to you.
+Here’s a look at the options that might be available to you.

 Washington, D.C. first-time homebuyer loan programs

 You don’t necessarily have to be a first-time homebuyer to apply for the District of Columbia Housing Finance Agency’s (DCHFA) DC Open Doors mortgage, as long as you don’t already own another property.
 With this mortgage, you get a below-market interest rate along with the option for a separate deferred loan to cover the down payment.